By Tom Roberts (look me up in the FNAL Phonebook)

 The domain of applicability of a physical theory is the set of physical situations in which the theory is valid.
-For SR this is basically measurements of distance, time, momentum, energy, etc. in inertial frames (coordinates); calculus can be used to apply SR in accelerated systems, as can the more advanced mathematics of differential geometry.
+For SR, this is measurements of distance, time, momentum, energy, etc. in inertial frames.
+Calculus can be used to apply SR in accelerated systems.
 A more technical definition is that SR is valid only in flat Lorentz manifolds topologically equivalent to R4.

 A test theory of SR is a generalization of the Lorentz transforms of SR using additional parameters.
 One can then analyze experiments using the test theory (rather than SR itself) and fit the parameters of the test theory to the experimental results.
 If the fitted parameter values differ significantly from the values corresponding to SR, then the experiment is inconsistent with SR. But more normally, such fits can show how well a given experiment confirms or disagrees with SR, and what the experimental accuracy is for doing so.
 This gives a general and tractable method of analysis which can be common to multiple experiments.